hackclub/hackmas-day-7/README.md

+> [!WARNING]
+> You are NOT legally allowed to use the Phantom Sans font without a license.
+Do not use the font unless if you have a license.
+Not complying with this is violating copyright laws.

 # Introduction

 Hey everyone!
 I’m Astra, and I’ll be guiding you through how to make a simple interactive Christmas tree using HTML, CSS, and JavaScript